If you are community-minded, there are many groovy, interesting, creative communities out there of every size, shape and flavor.

 Some communities require a buy-in or join fee or land purchase.
 For a new or forming community, it may be hard to join in if you don’t have financial means.

-What I wrote above about your disability check is not entirely true.
+There are a few exceptions about your check.
 Most of the time your disability check will be the same wherever you go.
 There are a few exceptions.
 If you are on SSI, you will find that some states add a small supplement to your check.
 The amount is quite small everywhere except California.
 SSDI is, as advertised, exactly the same everywhere you go.
 SSDI will allow you to live in most other countries.
 SSI will require you to stay in the US.
-If you have no idea what I am talking about here, read this.
+If you have no idea what we are talking about here, read this.

 In some communities all your finances are kept separate and you just do your own thing.
 Others have a more alternative approach to money.
 It’s a good idea to talk with the community and create an arrangement that will work for you.
 It may be helpful to keep in mind that the amount of rent you pay can change your SSI check.
 The way you buy and eat food can change your Food Stamps.
 Also, if you sign on as a co-owner on any community businesses or properties, this could cause complications with your Medicaid or other benefits.